-Air is drawn into burner through holes in fitting at entrance to burner.
+Air is drawn into the burner through the holes in the fitting at the burner entrance.
 These holes may become blocked with dust or lint.
-Periodically inspect these holes for any blockage and clean as necessary.
+Periodically inspect these holes for any blockage and clean if needed.
 Blocked air holes will create soot.